"Family practice is the keystone specialty in American medicine. We will do everything in our power to preserve, enhance, and improve it."

 Robert's passions exist at the intersection of the arts, education, and health justice.
 His ultimate goal is to work as a primary care family physician in a neighborhood health center that doubles as a community center for the arts and education in service to promoting population health in the area.
 In this vibrant space, Robert hopes to pursue policy-driven community based participatory research where interdisciplinary teams partner with community groups to advocate for policy changes that directly affect their health.

-Crister Brady, a 2016 Pisacano Scholar, graduated from the University of California-Davis School of Medicine (UC Davis) and is currently a 1st-year resident in San Francisco, CA. He completed his Master of Public Health at the University of California-Berkeley.
-Crister graduated from the University of North Carolina at Chapel Hill (UNC) as a Morehead-Cain Scholar with degrees in Latin American Studies and Portuguese.
+Crister Brady, a 2016 Pisacano Scholar, graduated from the University of California-Davis School of Medicine (UC Davis) and is currently a 2nd-year resident in San Francisco, CA.

 Crister's roots in health care first began in his teen years.
 Since 2003, Crister has coordinated over a dozen international fundraising journeys with groups of US students in support of Salud Rio Beni, a health project in the Amazon region of Bolivia.
 In this role, he worked alongside Bolivian medical staff and community health promoters to provide primary care services to remote communities.